James Barr Ames

 Ames has been called the foremost teacher of law of his time, being not only an exceptionally broad and accurate scholar, and a profound student of the history of common law, but also having special ability in the development of clear and exact thought in those under his instruction.

 In teaching law to his Harvard students, Ames used actual legal cases to illustrate legal principles, a concept which had been developed by Christopher Columbus Langdell.
 Ames insisted that legal education should require the study of actual cases instead of abstract principles of law.
 He was instrumental in introducing the case method in the teaching of law, a method which had come into general use in US law schools at the time of his death, and which continues to the present.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1878.
 He was a manager of the 1907-founded Comparative Law Bureau of the American Bar Association, whose Annual Bulletin was the first comparative law journal in the U.S.

 Ames had received the degree of LL.D. from six universities by the time of his passing.

+Personal life

+Ames married Sarah Russell on June 28, 1880.
+The couple had two sons, Robert Russell Ames and Richard Ames.

+Death

+He died in Wilton, New Hampshire, on January 8, 1910.
+He had been admitted to a sanitarium for five weeks following a nervous breakdown.